Buying real estate in Rio de Janeiro?

 What's the typical property management fee for apartments in Rio de Janeiro as of 2026?

-The realistic range of property management fees in Rio de Janeiro spans from around 8% to 10% of rent for straightforward management of a single long-term tenant, up to 15% to 25% of revenue for short-term rental management that includes guest communication, cleaning coordination, and listing optimization.
+The realistic range of management fees in Rio de Janeiro goes from about 8% of rent for basic rent collection and tenant communication, up to 12% for a full-service package that includes maintenance coordination, inspections, and tenant replacement, with short-term rental management costing a significantly higher 15% to 25% of revenue because it includes guest communication, cleaning coordination, and listing optimization.

 What sources have we used to write this blog article?